9889AdeebaRashid/Amazon-Cell-Phone-Reviews-main/README.md

 # Amazon-Cell-Phone-Reviews
-A Data Analytics Project that uses Tableau for Visualizations.
+A web app that includes Data Analytics.
+Tableau is used for Visualizations.

 Team Member - A project submitted by